Strictly atomic modules in definable categories: Background from Model Theory

 Since pp formulas define subgroups, we have that $M\models \phi(\overline{a})$ and $M \models \phi(\overline{b})$ together imply $M \models \phi(\overline{a} - \overline{b})$.

 \paragraph{The (pre-)ordering on, and equivalence of, pp formulas} We write $\psi \leq \phi$ if, for every module $M$, $\psi(M) \leq \phi(M)$.
 We will make this comparison only when $\psi$ and $\phi$ have the same free variables (so that $\psi(M)$ and $\phi(M)$ may be compared as subsets of the same power of $M$).
 This is a preordering, and {\bf equivalence} of formulas means equivalence with respect to this.
 More generally, we say that $\phi$ is {\bf equivalent} to $\psi$ {\bf in} $M$ if $\phi(M) =\psi(M)$, that is if $M\models \phi(\overline{a})$ iff $M \models \psi(\overline{a})$.
 So two pp formulas are equivalent iff this holds for every $M$ (in fact, to test the ordering and equivalence it is enough to check just on finitely presented modules \cite[1.2.23]{PreNBK}).
-Thus we use ``$=$" not to mean that the formulas are identical but rather to mean that they have the same solution set.
+So in practice we use ``$=$" not to mean that the formulas are identical (as strings of symbols) but rather to mean that they have the same solution sets.